Asymptotic state transformations of continuous variable resources

 To apply Theorem~\ref{general_bound_rates_thm} to the case at hand, we need an entanglement monotone that obeys strong superadditivity.
 The \emph{squashed entanglement}, denoted $E_{sq}$, is a natural candidate~\cite{tucci1999, squashed, faithful, rel-ent-sq}.
-Shirokov~\cite{Shirokov-sq} has shown how to extend its definition to infinite-dimensional systems~\cite[Eq.~(17)]{Shirokov-sq}.
+Shirokov~\cite{Shirokov-sq} has shown how to extend its definition to infinite-dimensional systems~\cite[Eq.~(17)]{Shirokov-sq}. \tcb{We report the definition of squashed entanglement later in Section~\ref{section squashed entanglement}}.
 Applying Theorem~\ref{general_bound_rates_thm} to it we deduce the following corollary.

 \begin{cor} Let $\rho_{AB}$ and $\sigma_{A'B'}$ be two bipartite states such that \bb \min\left\{ S(\rho_A),\, S(\rho_B),\, S(\rho_{AB})\right\} <\infty\, ,\qquad \min\left\{ S(\sigma_{A'}),\, S(\sigma_{B'}),\, S(\sigma_{A'B'})\right\} <\infty\, . \ee Then, in the QRT of entanglement it holds that \bb R(\rho_{AB}\!\to\!\sigma_{A'B'})\leq \widetilde{R}(\rho_{AB}\!\to\!\sigma_{A'B'}) \leq \frac{E_{sq}(\rho_{AB})}{E_{sq}(\sigma_{A'B'})}\, . \ee \end{cor}